 Community Health Needs Assessment

-Like every hospital and health care system in the United States, Asante is required to conduct a Community Health Needs Assessment every three years.
+Like every hospital and health care system in the United States, Asante is required to conduct a Community Health Needs Assessment (CHNA) every three years.
+The assessment below applies to Asante Ashland Community Hospital, Asante Rogue Regional Medical Center and Asante Three Rivers Medical Center.

 In fall 2016, Asante partnered with Professional Research Consultants, Inc., to complete 600 telephone surveys of community members in Jackson and Josephine counties, as well as an additional 136 email surveys of public and social health professionals, medical providers, civic and community leaders, education and law enforcement officials, and others.
 In a separate focus group, 29 community leaders from both counties discussed their perceptions of the top health concerns in their communities.